21 Waterfront Restaurants

 Shortly after exiting Lake Monroe in Sanford, the St. Johns bends to the right and returns to it's northerly path.
 In this region, the west side of the river is mostly preserved as either State or National Forest.
 After passing the Ocala National Forest, the St. Johns widens as it enters a section of the river known as the Devil's Bend (Palatka FL).
 If you're looking for a taste of Old Florida, in a laid-back atmosphere with tall oaks and Spanish moss, then the north-central region of the St. Johns has some locations you are sure to enjoy.

 Swamphouse Grill... www.swamphousegrill.com 4380 Carraway Pl.
 Sanford FL 32771 (next to Highbanks Marina)

 St. Johns River Grill... www.stjohnsmarinaresort.com 2997 State Road 44 W DeLand, FL 32720 (next to St. Johns Marina)

-Located just off SR44 west of Deland, the SJR Grill is located at the end of the drive, past campground, boat ramp, marina and marine store.
-Spacious riverside restaurant & bar, large screened-in patio, live music on weekends.
-For a great view, check out the cozy "we survived Irma" upper deck.
+Located just off SR44 west of DeLand, the St. Johns River Grill is located riverside at the end of the drive, past campground, boat ramp, marina and marine store.
+The restaurant and bar are spacious, with a large screened-in patio hosting live music on weekends.
+For a great view, check out the cozy upper deck.
 The river and Seminole State Forest provide your backdrop.
-Best near sunset.
-Listen for forest critters rustling.
-This is a major wildlife corridor; Hontoon Island and Blue Springs State Parks are to the south.
-The Ocala National Forest joins from the north and west (kayak on clear spring runs; www.paddleflorida.net ).
+Near sunset, listen for forest critters rustling.
+This is a major wildlife corridor, with Hontoon Island and Blue Springs State Parks to the south, and the Ocala National Forest to the north.
+(Nearby are many places to kayak on clear spring runs: www.paddleflorida.net ).

 Drifters Riverfront Bar & Grill... www.driftersriverfront.com 55716 Front St. Astor FL 32102 (next to bridge) (formerly, Blackwater Inn)